eraofchaos/eraofchaos.github.io/heroes/Rashka.md

  **Specialty:** Fire Lord

-      Under Rashka's leadership, Efreeti upgrades to Fire Lord.
+ **Specialty Desc:** Under Rashka's leadership, Efreeti upgrades to Fire Lord.
 Its fighting and attacking abilities will be greatly improved.

  **Mana base:** 20